Child Custody And Parent Relocation

 Contact Our Law Firm

-If you are considering relocating or you want to contest a relocation, contact Tournour Law today.
+If you are considering relocating or you want to contest a relocation, contact Tournour Law today by calling 732-913-3634 or emailing us through our website to schedule an initial consultation.
 We are here to help ensure that your child’s best interests are upheld.